100% Confidential

 Quick Answer

-Medical Practices typically sell for 4x to 8x EBITDA with premium multiples for practices with strong physician teams favorable payer mix and established patient panels.
+Medical Practices typically sell for 4x to 8x EBITDA, or more, depending on the business, with premium multiples for practices with strong physician teams favorable payer mix and established patient panels.
 PE consolidation is highly active and sales typically close in 6-10 months.

-Medical Practices with multiple physicians strong payer mix and established patient panels typically command multiples at the higher end of the 4x-8x EBITDA range.
+Medical Practices with multiple physicians strong payer mix and established patient panels typically command multiples at the higher end of the 4x-8x EBITDA range, or more, depending on the business.

 Typical Multiple